Undergraduate Programs

 Mechanical Engineering Program Educational Objectives

-Objective 4: Participate in and contribute to professional societies and community services.
+- Participation: Their active involvement in and contribution to professional societies and community advancement.

 Mechanical Engineering Program Student Outcomes